 - Submit an Official TOEFL Score Report with a minimum iBT score of 80 (or 213 computer-based or 550 paper-based).
 Our institution code for the TOEFL is 4778.
-A minimum of 6.5 IELTS is also acceptible.
+An IELTS score is also acceptible.

 - Take the exam at the end of the initial Orientation in USA Law program and earn a "B" or better.

 - Attain the highest level in the 10-week Intensive English Program (offered March through June every year) at UC Davis Extension prior to beginning the course work.

 You may begin to apply online in October for the upcoming summer.
 The Admissions Committee will review applications as soon as they arrive.
 May 31st is the final date for receipt of complete online applications.
 To apply after May 31st and before the program begins, please contact the LL.M.
 Admissions Officer at email@example.com.